Demolition underway of Parkland school building where 17 died in mass shooting

 Over the last year, some of the parents of those who died have led Vice President Kamala Harris, members of Congress, school officials, police officers, and about 500 other invitees from around the country on tours of it.
 They demonstrated how improved safety measures like bullet-resistant glass in door windows, a better alarm system, and doors that lock from the inside could have saved lives.

 Those who have taken the tour called it gut-wrenching and something of a time capsule of Feb.
 14, 2018, with bullet-pocked walls and bloodstained floors.
 Textbooks and laptops sat open on desks, and wilted Valentine's Day flowers, deflated balloons, and abandoned teddy bears were scattered amid broken glass.
-Those objects have now been removed.

-Officials plan to complete the weekslong project before the school's 3,300 students return in August from summer vacation.
+Those objects were removed before the start of the demolition.

 The Broward school board has not decided what the building will be replaced with.
 Teachers suggested a practice field for the band, Junior ROTC, and other groups, connected by a landscaped pathway to a nearby memorial that was erected a few years ago.
 Several of the students killed belonged to the band or JROTC.